 There are a lot of options for exploring beyond Puerto de la Duquesa itself.
 Some of these are listed below:

 - Castillo de la Duquesa: A short walk to the west of Puerto de la Duquesa is this Fortress built in the 18th century.
 Nearby are largely unexcavated Roman ruins.
 It was built to defend the coast from pirates.
 Today it houses the Archaeological Museum of Manilva.
 The objects exhibited in this museum come from the Roman archaeological site.

 - San Luis de Sabinillas: A short walk to the east is the fishing village of Sabinillas, which has a more Spanish feeling and much more permanent residents then La Duquesa.
 The seafront promenade makes a pleasant walk.
 Here you can find shops, supermarkets, banks, a health center, and all that modern life seems to require.

-- Estepona: It is a small lively town located 13 meter (43 feet) from Puerto de la Duquesa.
+- Estepona: It is a small lively town located 13 km (8 Miles) from Puerto de la Duquesa.
 Surrounded by the mountains of the Sierra Bermeja, Estepona has a pleasing landscape and climate which will enable visitors to make the most of the town's two Blue Flag beaches.

-- Marbella is situated 42 meter (138 feet) away and has hints of its former Moorish occupation.
+- Marbella is situated 42 km (26 Miles) away and has hints of its former Moorish occupation.
 The history mingled with the luxurious beaches and gastronomy this place has to offer makes it a must-visit.

 - Fuengirola: It boasts miles of sandy coastline, a Moorish castle, a bio-zoo, and its own train station which serves the community of Puerto de la Duquesa.